These changes don't always cause symptoms. But they are a common cause of spine problems that can range from mild to severe.

 There are often no symptoms.
-When there are symptoms, back pain and stiffness are the main ones.
+When there are symptoms, neck pain and stiffness are the main ones.
 They are usually worse in the morning and get better throughout the day.
 You may also have a headache.

-If bony growths are pushing against a nerve root or the spinal cord, you may have numbness, tingling, weakness, or an aching, shooting pain in your buttock and leg.
+If bony growths are pushing against a nerve root or the spinal cord, you may have numbness, tingling, weakness, or an aching, shooting pain in your arm or leg.

 How is it diagnosed?